schultkr/MVAII_SoSe16/MVApcapfalgo/README.md

 Datafile: Prices.dat

-Output: Output: 'Two plots illustrating how the result of the algorithm depends on the selected scale parameter.
+Output: 'Two plots illustrating how the result of the algorithm depends on the selected scale parameter.
 Furthermore based on the selected assets an equal weighted portfolio is constructed and saved in a .dat file'